 In brief

-• In international situations, jurisdictional rules (Hague Maintenance Convention 2007, EU Maintenance Regulation No. 4/2009) determine which court has jurisdiction and which law applies.
+- In international situations, the 2007 Hague Maintenance Protocol and the EC Maintenance Regulation (EC No. 4/2009) determine which court has jurisdiction and which law applies.
+Learn more about spousal support.

 When can spousal maintenance be changed?

-Spousal maintenance can be changed or terminated if circumstances have changed substantially since it was established.
-The legal basis is Art.
-1:401 BW: anyone wishing to adjust a maintenance arrangement must demonstrate that the situation was incorrectly established at the time, or that a relevant change has occurred since then.
+Spousal maintenance can be modified when circumstances have changed significantly after it was established.
+The legal basis is Article 1:401 of the Dutch Civil Code (BW).
+Anyone seeking a modification must demonstrate that the situation was incorrectly established at the time or that a relevant change has occurred since then that makes the previous agreements no longer reasonable.

-• Significant increase in the recipient’s income, reducing the need for maintenance.
+- Significant increase in the recipient’s income.
+Due to a new job, promotion, or full-time employment, which reduces the need for maintenance.

-• Remarriage or entering into a registered partnership by the recipient: the maintenance obligation ends in principle by operation of law (Art.
-1:160 BW).
-In practice, a legal step is often still required to stop payment and arrange for any potential recovery of funds.
+- Remarriage or registered partnership of the recipient.
+Terminates the spousal maintenance obligation by operation of law (Article 1:160 BW).
+In practice, a legal step is often still required to stop the payment and arrange for any potential recovery of funds.

-• Cohabitation by the recipient as if they were married (Art.
-1:160 BW): maintenance can end, but the court strictly assesses whether there is a long-term relationship, joint household, and mutual care.
-This must be substantiated with concrete facts and documents.
+- Cohabitation as if married.
+Based on Article 1:160 BW, cohabitation can also result in termination.
+The court applies strict criteria: there must be a long-term relationship, a shared household, and mutual care, which must be substantiated with concrete facts and documents.

-• Long-term unemployment or illness that structurally affects financial capacity.
+- Long-term unemployment or illness.
+When this structurally affects the financial capacity.

 What if a non-modification clause has been agreed upon?

-A non-modification clause is a provision in the divorce agreement in which parties agree that the maintenance can no longer be changed via the court.
-This clause is in principle legally valid and binds both parties, even if the financial situation changes drastically later, unless invoking the clause is unacceptable according to standards of reasonableness and fairness (Art.
-1:159 BW).
+A non-modification clause is a provision in the divorce agreement in which parties agree that the maintenance cannot be changed via the court.
+This clause is in principle legally valid and binds both parties, even if the financial situation changes drastically, unless invoking the clause is unacceptable according to standards of reasonableness and fairness (Article 1:159 BW).

 The threshold for setting aside a non-modification clause is high.
-Only if the changed circumstances are so drastic that maintaining the clause unchanged is unacceptable according to standards of reasonableness and fairness can the court intervene.
-Financial setbacks or a limited decline in income are insufficient in most cases.
+In Simmelink cases, we see that only drastic changes where maintaining the clause unchanged is unacceptable according to standards of reasonableness and fairness are sufficient for the court to intervene.
+Limited income fluctuations or foreseeable financial setbacks are rarely enough.

 In what ways can you have spousal maintenance changed?